 Supported by LafargeHolcim

-The LafargeHolcim Foundation for Sustainable Construction was created in 2003 to raise awareness of the important role that architecture, engineering, urban planning and the construction industry have in achieving a more sustainable future.
+The LafargeHolcim Foundation for Sustainable Construction was created in 2003 to raise awareness of the important role that architecture, engineering, urban planning and the building industry have in achieving a more sustainable future.

 The Foundation, an independent legal entity, is supported by LafargeHolcim.
-With a balanced presence across developing and mature countries and a focus on cement, aggregates and concrete, LafargeHolcim is the world leader in the construction materials industry.
+With an equally balanced portfolio between developing and mature markets and a focus on cement, aggregates and ready-mix concrete, LafargeHolcim is the global leader in the building materials and solutions industry.

-LafargeHolcim is represented on the Board of the Foundation by Eric Olsen, CEO, as well as Roland Köhler and Gérard Kuperfarb, both members of the Executive Committee.
-Further Board members include Alejandro Aravena, Chile; Maria Atkinson, Australia; Enrique Norten, Mexico/USA; Brinda Somaya, India; Simon Upton, France; and Marilyne Andersen, Marc Angélil, Harry Gugger and Rolf Soiron, all Switzerland.
+LafargeHolcim is represented on the Board of the Foundation by Roland Köhler and Gérard Kuperfarb, both members of the Executive Committee.
+Further Board members include Alejandro Aravena, Chile; Maria Atkinson, Australia; Enrique Norten, Mexico/USA; Brinda Somaya, India; Simon Upton, France; and Marilyne Andersen, Marc Angélil, Eric Olsen, Harry Gugger and Rolf Soiron, all Switzerland.

 Promoting sustainable construction worldwide